 To install the

 keyboard module for your Python environment, you need to run the following pip command on the terminal or command prompt:

 pip install keyboard

-Add Abbreviation with Python keyboard library
+Add Abbreviation with Python Keyboard Library

-keyboard module provides us with a
+keyboard module provides us with an

 add_abbreviation() function that will set a specified full string for an abbreviation.